 This easy DIY non-toxic glass stove top cleaner is very effective, contains no harsh chemicals, and requires only 3 simple ingredients.
-Finally, you can have a sparkling clean stovetop without the toxic fumes!
+Finally, you can have a sparkling clean cook top without the toxic fumes!

 I totally understand!

-But don’t worry, I have an easy, non-toxic glass stove top cleaner that will have my dirty stovetop looking nice in just a few minutes 🙂
+But don’t worry, I have an easy, non-toxic glass stove top cleaner that will have my dirty stovetop looking nice in just a few minutes, and I think it could help yours too 🙂

-For this non-toxic, DIY glass stove top cleaner you only need a few supplies.
+For this non-toxic, DIY glass stove top cleaner you only need a few simple supplies.

-In fact, you probably have them on hand already which is one more reason why this is the best cleaner to help remove stubborn stains from your stove top 😉
+In fact, you probably have them on hand already which is one more reason why this recipe is the best way to help remove stubborn stains from your stove top.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-Ok, now that we have all of the supplies ready, let’s tackle that dirty stove top!
+Ok, now that we have all of the supplies ready, let’s tackle that dirty glass surface!

 How To Clean A Glass Top Stove

-Lightly wipe the stovetop to remove crumbs and other light debris.
+Use a paper towel or soft cloth and lightly wipe the stovetop to remove crumbs and other light food debris.

-Next, sprinkle a generous layer of baking soda across the top.
+Next, sprinkle a generous layer of baking soda across the top surface.

 Then add a drizzle of dish soap and a drizzle of peroxide.

 I don’t measure these ingredients.
-I just dump them on and mix all together.
+I just dump them on and mix them all together.

-I will say though, you don’t want the mixture to be too dry because it won’t be easy to scrub.
+I will say though, for best results you don’t want the mixture to be too dry because it won’t be easy to scrub.
 But you don’t want it too wet because it will just run all over and make a mess.

-After the 15 minutes or so, use your scrub brush and gently scrub any stubborn stains or areas that need a little extra attention.
+After 15 minutes or so, use your scrub brush and gently scrub any stubborn stains or areas that need a little extra attention (I usually scrub in a circular motion to help loosen and remove food spills or burn marks)

-Once you are satisfied with the stain removal, use a dish cloth or dry towel to wipe away the scrub mixture.
-You may have to use more than one or rinse and wipe a few times.
+Once you are satisfied with the stain removal, use a clean towel or dry cloth to wipe away the scratch-free formula.

-After that I usually use a damp cloth and give the stovetop a finally wipe.
+After that, I usually use a damp cloth or soft sponge and give the stovetop a final wipe.

-That’s all there is to making an easy, non-toxic glass stove top cleaner!
+That’s all there is to make an easy, non-toxic glass stove top cleaner!

 Tips For Cleaning Your Glass Top Stove

-Here are a few helpful tips to keep in mind so that you can keep your stove clean and free from stubborn stains.
+Here are a few helpful tips to keep in mind so that you can keep your stove clean and free from stubborn stains without using abrasive cleaners.

 Clean Only When Cool